zdu-strong/transparent-republic/republic-alliance/republic-alliance.md

 Each year, two new officials are sent to replace the prison commissioners.
 The prison commissioners do not take part in management; they are only responsible for oversight.
 The three officials may hold a vote at any time to elect a new warden.<br/>

 The three officials must assess the initial warden.
 Each assessment shall be positive, negative, or withheld.<br/>

+## 7. Military Rotation

+Military pay is divided into training pay, rest pay, and combat pay.<br/>

+For every two years of service, soldiers receive two years of rest.
+During the rest period, they receive rest pay, which is equal to half of their training pay.<br/>